IBM/template-go-gin/README.md

 ```bash
 oc dashboard
 ```
+Click on Pipelines and then switch to Developer view and click on Pipelines to see the pipeline running

 ## Deploy to IBM Edge Application Manager

-The following steps assist you in the deployment of the edge app to the Edge Exchange , IBM Edge Application Manager
+The following steps assist you in the deployment of the edge app to the IBM Edge Application Manager.

 ### Install HZN CLI MacOS